Appalachia (landmass): Lambeosaurs

+Ornithopods

+While ornithopod fossils have been unearthed in the eastern United States in the past, including footprints in Virginia, they primarily belonged to scrappy remains and couldn't be described as distinct species, with the exception being Tenontosaurus.
+However, this all changed with the descriptions of Convolosaurus and Ampelognathus from early Cretaceous and late Cretaceous Texas, respectively.

 Nodosaurs

 The nodosaurids, a group of large, herbivorous armored dinosaurs resembling armadillos, are another testament to Appalachia's difference from Laramidia.
 During the early Cretaceous, the nodosaurids prospered and were one of the most widespread dinosaurs throughout North America.
 However, by the latest Cretaceous, nodosaurids were scarce in western North America, limited to forms like Edmontonia, Denversaurus and Panoplosaurus; perhaps due to competition from the ankylosauridae; though they did thrive in isolation, most notably in Appalachia, as mentioned earlier and in the case of Struthiosaurus, Europe as well.
 Nodosaurid scutes have been commonly found in eastern North America, while fossil specimens are very rare.
 Often the findings are not diagnostic enough to identify the species, but the remains attest to a greater number of these armored dinosaurs in Appalachia.

 Multiple specimens have been unearthed in Kansas in the Niobrara Formation, Alabama in Ripley Formation, Mississippi, Delaware, Maryland and New Jersey, possibly belonging to a multitude of different species.
 Five possible and best-known examples of Appalachian nodosaurids, from both the early and late Cretaceous period, include Priconodon, Propanoplosaurus, Niobrarasaurus, Silvisaurus and possibly Hierosaurus, though its validity is disputed.
 Just like the Claosaurus specimen, it is possible that the specimens of Niobrarasaurus, Silvisaurus and Hierosaurus floated into the Interior Seaway from the east, since these two species of nodosaurids were discovered in the famous chalk formations of Kansas and are not known from any location from Western North America.
 Kansas was also a part of Appalachia when the other parts were covered by oceans, which were a part of the Western Interior Seaway.

+Ceratopsians

+While remains of the advanced ceratopsians, most notably the centrosaurines and chasmosaurines which were very common in Laramidia during this time period, they were long thought to be nonpresent in Appalachia, however this notion changed in 2016 when a ceratopsian tooth was unearthed in Mississippi's Owl Creek Formation, which has been dated to be 67 million years old.
+The owner of this one particular tooth was probably a chasmosaurine since by the end of the Cretaceous while the centrosaurines had completely vanished from most of North America, though they were thriving in Asia as in the case of Sinoceratops, and most likely entered Appalachia as soon as the Western Interior Seaway closed.